collinshen123/Mechanistic-Interpretability/README.md

 ### Easy Transformer Implementation

-This project provides a step-by-step guide to implementing a simplified version of the GPT-2 transformer model using the Easy-Transformer and PySvelte libraries.
+This project shows step-by-step to implementing a simplified version of the GPT-2 transformer model using the Easy-Transformer and PySvelte libraries.
 The implementation includes tokenization, model architecture, and text generation.

 ### Setup
 To get started, install the necessary dependencies: